 The Westies were an Irish street gang that dominated the underworld in New York City’s Hell’s Kitchen neighborhood for three decades.
-T. J. English, a former New York City cab driver, second-generation Irish-American and one-time reporter for the Irish Times wrote the definitive book about the gang, The Westies: Inside New York’s Irish Mob in 1990, about the same time this movie was released.
+T. J. English, a former New York City cab driver, second-generation Irish-American, and one-time reporter for the Irish Times wrote the definitive book about the gang, The Westies: Inside New York’s Irish Mob in 1990, about the same time, this movie was released.

 State of Grace covers some of the same ground as English’s book, fictionalizing the names of the characters and adding some dramatic associations.
 By and large, however, the movie stays true to the core of the story, capturing the wanton violence and chaos that were two of the gang’s trademarks.

-This was disorganized organized crime.
+This was a disorganized organized crime.

 English’s book is a classic.
 State of Grace, directed by Phil Joanou, doesn’t quite reach that level.
 But it’s a good movie with a stellar cast providing mesmerizing performances.

 At the top of that list is Gary Oldman, whose character of Jackie Flannery defines both the time and the neighborhood.
 Jackie’s older brother Frankie (Ed Harris) is the leader of the gang.

 Terry Noonan (Sean Penn) is Jackie’s longtime friend returning to the neighborhood after an absence of more than 10 years.
 He rekindles his friendship and renews his romance with Kathleen (Robin Wright), the sister of the two Flannery brothers.